Cars 3: Music

 Fee said that both the score and the soundtrack "really help support the story we are telling".
 Both the soundtrack and the score were released on June 16, 2017.

 The soundtrack features "Run That Race", an original song written and performed by Dan Auerbach, who stated the song is "about never giving up and always trying your best".
 Auerbach said that the filmmakers showed him the story and some dialogue, from which he pieced together a story for the song.
 The soundtrack also features "Ride", an original song performed by ZZ Ward featuring Gary Clark Jr., which was released as a single on April 14, 2017.

 The film's score was composed by Pixar's frequent collaborator, Randy Newman, who previously composed the first film's score.
 Tom MacDougall, Disney's executive vice-president of music, said that Newman has "a real connection to the Cars world" and that "His ability to capture the feelings on this film, its characters, locations, and the Americana theme throughout is extraordinary-the music is so naturally fluid and inspired.
 It really feels like Randy is coming home with this score."
 Newman quoted tracks from the first film in moments where Fee "wanted to evoke an earlier time".

 Release

 Theatrical

-Cars 3 was released in theaters on Friday, June 16, 2017, in the United States, in 3D, Dolby Cinema and selected IMAX theaters, accompanied by the Pixar short film Lou.
+Cars 3 was released in theaters on June 16, 2017, in the United States, in 3D, Dolby Cinema and selected IMAX theaters, accompanied by the Pixar short film Lou.
 The film had a special screening for the NASCAR industry in Kannapolis, North Carolina on May 23, 2017.
 The world premiere was held in Anaheim, California on June 10, 2017.